Diana-proj/TeamLab/README.md

 F1 score on Test: 0.604
 F1 score on Dev: 0.598

 RoBERTA:
 F1 score on Test:
 F1 score on Dev:

 Data Instance Error Analysis:
--looked at which labels are more difficult to predict and what data instances are incorrectly predicted
+- looked at which labels are more difficult to predict and what data instances are incorrectly predicted

 Additional Features:
--added additional vocabulary to certain emotions to improve prediction on those emotions that are poorly predicted
+- added additional vocabulary to certain emotions to improve prediction on those emotions that are poorly predicted

 Evaluation:
--built-in F1 score
+- built-in F1 score